 In some circumstances, a claimant who fails to attend a mandatory interview can be treated as having good reason without making a referral to a decision maker.
 A maximum of 3 good reason decisions are allowed.
 A fourth failure to attend must be referred to a decision maker.

-Once a decision maker has made a decision following three consecutive locally allowed good reason decisions, the clock starts again and there can be a further three locally allowed decisions.
+Once a decision maker has made a decision following 3 consecutive locally allowed good reason decisions, the clock starts again and there can be a further three locally allowed decisions.

-Table of acceptable Good Reasons
+Table of acceptable good reasons

-Only those reasons listed in the table below can be accepted without referral and only if the event occurred unexpectedly.
+Only those reasons listed in the table below can be accepted without referral to a decision maker and only if the event occurred unexpectedly.

 Good reason Further information The claimant was suffering a temporary period of sickness or medical emergency The claimant has shown that the nature of their illness is temporary and can include a physical or mental condition.
 This might include the 5 days after a positive Covid-19 or test where the claimant underwent a medical emergency or dental treatment which prevented them attending.
 The claimant was attending a funeral of a close friend or relative on the day of the appointment.
 The claimant must only have been notified of the funeral on the day before the appointment (at the earliest).
 Serious illness, death or emergency affecting a relative or close friend.
-The claimant was required to assist a relative or friend in dealing with their emergency, or is not in a correct emotional state to attend the appointment due to the death or serious illness of the relative or friend.
+The claimant was required to assist a relative or friend in dealing with their emergency or is not in a correct emotional state to attend the appointment due to the death or serious illness of the relative or friend.
 Death of someone for whom the claimant is caring.
 Work-related requirements can be temporarily switched-off.
-Refer to Switching-off work availability and work-related activities.
-The claimant was detained in police custody for 96 hours or less, then released.
+See Switching-off work availability and work-related activities.

+The plaineautore detained in a dis- The claimant was detained in police custody for 96 hours or less then released.
 The claimant was required to attend court or tribunal in any capacity.
 Notification to attend was only received the day before they were due to attend their appointment and the claimant has provided evidence.
 The claimant has attended a job interview.
 The claimant can provide sufficient evidence, including full details of the interview, and it was not reasonable to have attended both the interview and the appointment.
-Adverse weather conditions. it was not reasonable or possible for the claimant to attend the office their usual mode of transport was adversely affected by the weather for example, cancellation of trains or roads closed no other reasonable method of travel was available At the time of their appointment, the claimant was undertaking duties in any of the following: crew member on a lifeboat part-time firefighter working for the benefit of others in an emergency - for example, special constable, reservist, member of St Johns ambulance The claimant was at work or travelling to work.
+Adverse weather conditions. it was not reasonable or possible for the claimant to attend the office their usual mode of transport was adversely affected by the weather (for example, cancellation of trains or roads closed) no other reasonable method of travel was available At the time of their appointment, the claimant was undertaking duties in any of the following: crew member on a lifeboat part-time firefighter working for the benefit of others in an emergency (for example, special constable, reservist, member of St Johns ambulance) The claimant was at work or travelling to work.
 The claimant was offered work at short notice.
-The claimant was temporarily looking after a child full time, because the normal care is: Alternative care could not be arranged. ill temporarily ill temporarily absent from home looking after a family member who is ill National or local transport industrial action.
+The claimant was temporarily looking after a child full time, because the normal care is: Alternative care could not be arranged. illtemporarily ill temporarily absent from home looking after a family member who is ill National or local transport industrial action.
 It was unreasonable for the claimant to make alternative travel arrangements to attend at the time and date specified due to the disruption.

-The claimant has a recorded mobility issue and there was an unforeseen issue with transportation.
+The claimant has a recorded mobility issue and there was an unforeseen issue with transportation. due to a failure in means of transport, or disruption caused as a result of their mobility aid, or there was an unforeseen failure of their only means of transport, such as a wheelchair, mobility vehicle or car